-FYI : The experiment numbers are listed in the experiment schedule that is posted on the course website.
+FYI: The experiment numbers are listed in the experiment schedule that is posted on the course website.
 Having a good file naming system that is logically organized is likely an important skill and it will likely help ensure that you submit the right file to the right course.
 Naming your files in a logical and systematic way is likely a useful and transferable skill.

-IT IS YOUR RESPONSIBILITY to ensure that the correct "final" document is submitted to the correct Dropbox, before the deadline and that the submitted documents are of a suitable standard (i.e. the document can be read, it is complete etc.).
-Note that as soon as you submit a document to a Dropbox, you should verify that it was submitted and to which specific Dropbox it was submitted.
-We expect YOU to double check and correct any errors you have made immediately (note that changes can not normally be accepted after the submission deadline).
+IT IS YOUR RESPONSIBILITY to ensure that the correct "final" document is submitted to the correct D2L Dropbox, before the deadline and that the submitted documents are of a suitable standard (i.e. the document can be read, it is complete etc.).
+Note that as soon as you submit a document to a D2L Dropbox, D2L sends you an email receipt that indicates the name of the file that was submitted and to which specific D2L Dropbox it was submitted.
+We expect YOU to check that email and correct any errors you have made immediately (note that changes can not normally be accepted after the submission deadline).
 Any documents that are accepted would be subject to the standard course late penalty policies.

-Documents that are not submitted to the correct Dropbox by the appropriate deadline will NOT be graded.
+Documents that are not submitted to the correct D2L Dropbox by the appropriate deadline will NOT be graded.

-Documents should be written or printed in blue or black ink, line spaced at 1.5, using Arial font size12.
+Documents should be written or printed in blue or black ink, line spaced at 1.5, using Arial font size 12.
 These settings help with the expected professional presentation and help ensure that the submitted

-PDF documents are legible.
+PDF documents are legible in D2L.
 Many students try to cram in more material than is needed (don't).
 There is enough space on the template pages to write what is needed.

 Do not change the format and/or length of the template to create more space and don't simply add more!
 We will NOT grade the "extra" beyond the given page limit.

 If any part of a report is illegible, needlessly untidy, disorganised, uses poor English spelling or grammar or is in the wrong style then the report grade will be affected.